Here’s everything you need to keep your pet happy on the road.

 - DOG FOOD/TREATS/CHEWS THAT DON’T NEED REFRIGERATION.

 Leave the frozen raw pet food at home.
-Pack freeze-dried food for an on-the-go alternative with very similar nutrients, plus dehydrated food and kibble are also very portable.
+Pack freeze-dried food or dehydrated food for an on-the-go alternative with very similar nutrients.
+Rehydrate with stomach-soothing bone broth for added nutrients and flavor.
+Kibble is also very portable, and you can add extra moisture to keep them hydrated.
 Skip canned food unless it’s single serving.
 Trying something new?
 Serve it up before the trip to let your pet’s stomach get used to it.

 - WATER AND FOOD BOWLS